nasa/Common-Metadata-Repository/search-relevancy-test/README.md

 This task will ingest all of the locally saved metadata files into a local CMR.
 In order to use this task you must have the CMR dev-system running locally.
 It will execute every test case listed in the anomaly_tests.csv file and print out a report.

+The report will also be logged to local_test_runs.csv to allow a comparison between runs for the local user and a historical record during debugging.

+If an optional argument -log-run-description is specified with a run description (i.e. "Increase entry title boost") the log will aslo be written to test_run_history.csv, which should be committed to the repository.

+Usage: `lein run relevancy-tests -log-run-description "Base Run"`

 ## License

 Copyright © 2017 NASA